Browse by Medical Category

 Dr. Berkson is a Sports Medicine Orthopaedic Surgeon who uses state-of-the-art arthroscopic techniques and a personal approach to care, accelerating the recovery of shoulder, elbow and knee injuries and restoring the highest levels of activity.

-Dr. Berkson received his BA Summa Cum Laude from Brandeis University in 1994 and received an MA in Computer Science from Brandeis University in 1995.
+Dr. Berkson received his BA Summa Cum Laude from Brandeis University and received an MA in Computer Science from Brandeis University.
 He graduated from the University of Chicago Pritzker School of Medicine with an MD with Honors in June 2000.
 He completed an internship in general surgery followed by an orthopaedic residency at Rush University Medical Center in Chicago.
 Dr. Berkson completed a fellowship in Orthopaedic Sports Medicine at Massachusetts General Hospital/Harvard Medical School.

 Dr. Berkson is the Director of the MGH Sports Performance Center.
 The Center integrates state of the art technology with the clinical expertise of Mass General Sports Medicine physicians, certified athletic trainers, biomechanical engineers, therapists, cardiologists, nutritionists and certified strength and conditioning coaches.
 The Center was featured recently on the Discovery Channel.